Gibbrelin/Cloud-Security/README.md

 # Configuring multi-factor authentication (MFA)
 Multi-Factor Authentication (MFA) adds an extra layer of security by requiring users to present a second form of authentication, in addition to their password, when logging in to their AWS account.

-Enabling MFA for Root Account
+Enabling MFA for IAM Account

 1. Navigate to the IAM Dashboard: